 iPadOS 15 release date and beta info

-iPadOS 15's final version is due this fall.
-The iPadOS 15 betas are available now, though, as we've got guides on how to download the iPadOS 15 developer beta and how to download the iPadOS 15 public beta.
+iPadOS 15's final version arrives Sept.
+20 after a summer-long beta process.
+We've got guides on how to download the iPadOS 15 developer beta and how to download the iPadOS 15 public beta.
 We've tested the betas, so check out our hands-on iPadOS 15 review to learn more about it.

 iPadOS 15 compatibility and supported devices

 iPadOS 15 supports all of the same iPads as iPadOS 14.

 Here is the below list of supported iPads, as confirmed by Apple.

 - 10.2-inch iPad 2020 aka 8th generation iPad (and back to the 5th gen 2017 model)

 - All iPad Pro models including:

 - iPad Pro 2021 (11-inch)

 - The iPad Air 2020 (4th generation), 3rd gen. and 2nd gen.